3D Moving-mesh Hydrodynamical Simulations of Wind/Jet Driven Ultraluminous X-ray Source Bubbles: Methods

 \subsection{Simulation setup}

 We perform our simulation using the moving-mesh, finite-volume hydrodynamic software AREPO \citep{Springel2010, Weinberger2020}.
 The simulation domain is a $400\times400\times400$~pc box, with $2\times256^3$ mesh-generating points inside.
+We test the convergence with spatial resolutions by performing our fiducial run using $2\times128^3$ and $2\times64^3$ mesh-generating points.
+We find that the eccentricity of the bubble and the thickness of the bubble shell are consistent in the two low resolution runs with the fiducial run.
+Thus we conclude that the results are converged with $2\times256^3$ mesh-generating points.
 These mesh-generating points will form a Voronoi tessellation from the dual Delaunay tessellation method.
 During the simulation, the mesh-generating points will follow the gas flow and move within the simulation domain in a quasi-Lagrangian way.
 We will (de)refine a gas cell if the mass of the cell is larger (smaller) than twice (half) of the target mass defined by the initial conditions, to keep the mass of all the gas cells close to the target mass.
+The target mass is defined as $M_{\rm target} = \frac{\mu m_{\rm p} n_{\rm ISM} V_{\rm box}}{N_{\rm cell}}$, where $n_{\rm ISM}$ is the initial ISM number density, $V_{\rm box}=400\times400\times400$~pc$^3$ is the simulation box volume, and $N_{\rm cell}=2\times256^3$ is the initial cell number.
 In addition, we will refine a cell when the volume of the cell is larger than 32 times of all its adjacent cells, to prevent large volume contrast \citep{Li2019}.
 The refinement of the gas cells will ensure that a better resolved meshgrid will be generated at the dense shock front produced by the accretion disk winds, and trace its propagation automatically.